2002 Hebron ambush: The ambush

 Four Nahal Brigade soldiers on patrol, accompanied by Border Police jeeps were heading out of the "Worshippers Way" after patrol that area.
 In addition, two additional Nahal soldiers were positioned in an observation post located nearby and several more IDF soldiers were located near the exit gate of Kiryat Arba.

-A group of settlers from Kiryat Arba had visited the Cave of the Patriarchs in Hebron for a Sabbath eve service and were escorted back to the settlement by Israeli military.
-A few minutes after the all clear signal rang, signaling that all the settlers had safely returned to Kiryat Arba, the first bullets were fired.
+Settlers from Kiryat Arba visiting the Cave of the Patriarchs in Hebron for a Sabbath eve service were escorted home by Israeli soldiers.
+A few minutes after the all clear signal indicating that the settlers had returned safely, the first bullets were fired.

-At 6:55 pm the Palestinian fighters opened fire simultaneously on a group of soldiers guarding the south gate of Kiryat Arba and a patrol passing through a narrow alley leading from the Tomb of the Patriarchs to Kiryat Arba.
+At 6:55 pm the Palestinians opened fire simultaneously on a group of soldiers guarding the south gate of Kiryat Arba and a patrol passing through a narrow alley leading from the Tomb of the Patriarchs to Kiryat Arba.
 Two soldiers in the alley were wounded.
-One IDF paramedic was killed trying to evacuate the wounded.
+A soldier was killed while trying to evacuate the wounded.

 The Palestinian fighters moved positions frequently during the more than 4 hours of fighting creating the impression that many more fighters were involved.
 They lured Israeli forces off the "Path of Worshipers" into the narrow alley, later known as the "Alley of Death".

 Minutes later Border Police Superintendent Samih Sweidan arrived at the scene and drove immediately into the alley to engage the Palestinian fighters and evacuate the wounded.
-He and his driver were shot to death, apparently at point-blank range, as they stepped out of their jeep.
-Meanwhile, one of the wounded trapped in the alley died of his wounds.
-The attack had hardly lasted five minutes and already four Israeli soldiers were dead.
+He and his driver were shot to death at point-blank range as they stepped out of their jeep.
+Meanwhile, one of the injured soldiers trapped in the alley died of his wounds.
+Within five minutes, four Israeli soldiers were dead.
 A few minutes later a fifth soldier was shot and killed.
-The killed and wounded soldiers remained in the exposed alley.
+The dead and wounded remained in the alley.